espruino/EspruinoDocs/info/Assembler.md

 Calling Convention (what you can use!)
 ---------------------------------

-For a better explaination of this, [see Wikipedia](http://en.wikipedia.org/wiki/Calling_convention#ARM)
+For a better explanation of this, [see Wikipedia](http://en.wikipedia.org/wiki/Calling_convention#ARM)

 The registers r0, r1, r2 and r3 contain the first 4 32 bit arguments, and r0 is used to return the 32 bit result.
 Other arguments are passed on the stack (which we're not covering here).